 Note: Even if many of these controllers have been designed for specific software, these are all MIDI controllers that are mappable for any MIDI software.
 You can do the mapping manually by yourself.
 However, you might find online someone who has already posted mappings that match the hardware to your preferred software.

-How to decide which is the best DJ controller?
+How to decide which is the best DJ controller on the market?

 The proper question is “Which is the best DJ controller for YOU”.
 It all comes down to personal needs and desires.
 Do you scratch often when DJing?
 Then jog-wheels are essential.
 Do you want to big display screens to view track info and waveforms?
 What about performance pads?
 How often are you going to use them?.

-We did our research, read customer reviews, compare features, prices, and specifications and we give you the best DJ controllers in the market for under $1200.
+We did our research, read customer reviews, compare features, prices, and specifications and we give you the best DJ controllers for under $1200.

 1. Pioneer DDJ-1000 DJ controller